vikrampawar/book-highlights/pages/event-streams-in-action.md

-The important thing to understand is that we are looking up the shopperís IP address in MaxMind, and if itís found, we are attaching the shopperís country and city to the outgoing enriched event.
-If anything goes wrong on the way, we write that error message out to the ìbadî topic. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_012.html#65286136-fb9c-4c34-bacd-deaef520eb90))
+The important thing to understand is that we are looking up the shopper‚Äôs IP address in MaxMind, and if it‚Äôs found, we are attaching the shopper‚Äôs country and city to the outgoing enriched event.
+If anything goes wrong on the way, we write that error message out to the ‚Äúbad‚Äù topic. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_012.html#65286136-fb9c-4c34-bacd-deaef520eb90))

 In multiple-event processing, we have to read multiple events from the event stream in order to generate some kind of output. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_012.html#d5b422c2-40c1-472e-a72d-542686bd37f5))